• Skip to main content

 • Solid wood is an option for the seat as well as part of the base in one brand on this list.
 If it has a water-based polyurethane finish it’s likely safe.
 Natural oil options can also be used, especially by Amish companies.

 • Plywood is more commonly used in chairs than solid wood because it can be molded to make rounded backs and seats.
 Plywood is now made with phenol-formaldehyde which offgasses quickly.
-I expect that to be cured by the time it gets to you.
+I expect that to be cured by the time it gets to you or within the first couple of weeks.

 • Rubber is commonly used as the casters and sometimes as the armrests.
 SBR rubber does have an odor due to the VOCs.
 For some people, this will be minor and for others, it could be necessary to avoid.
-One option on the list has polyurethane castors, which is much healthier.
+One option on the list has polyurethane castors, which is much healthier for highly sensitive solks.
 Some options use safer plastics for the armrests.
-(You can also seal rubber with shellac)

 Non-Toxic Desks